ShenHaotv/frame/README.md

 The `frame` method and software was developed by Hao Shen and advised by John Novembre.
 The structure of project was adapted from feems https://github.com/NovembreLab/feems.git.
 We also used code from Benjamin M. Peter to help construct the spatial graphs.

-We strongly recommend users install [Anaconda][anaconda] because it pritorize the MKL-optimized versions of numerical libraries(such as numpy,scipy,etc).
+We strongly recommend users install [Anaconda][anaconda] because it pritorize the MKL-optimized versions of numerical libraries(such as numpy,scipy,etc), which is crucial for the numerical performance of our method.
 First setup a `conda` environment, make sure that defaults is the only channel:

 ```
 conda create -n=frame-e python=3.11.9